daniellevert/daniellevert.com-v2/README.md

-# DANIELLEVERT — React + TypeScript
+# DANIELLEVERT.COM — Written in React + TypeScript

+Version 2 of Daniel LeVert's portfolio site.
 A conversion of the static portfolio (HTML/CSS/JS) into a modern React + TypeScript single-page app using Vite.
+Now includes video and design work in addition to photo and code.

 ## Quick start